 Long Term Fishing Forecast:

-The Stillwater is a relatively cold river and isn’t as productive as some other fisheries in the region in the winter months.
+The Stillwater is a relatively cold river and isn’t as productive as some other fisheries in the region.
 April will result in better results but we wouldn’t recommend a long drive to get there until later in the spring when water temps produce more active fish.
+Run off on the Stillwater generally ends in late June.
+There can be very good float fishing in July and early August following run off.
+This is a nice attractor dry fly fishery.